annydomingos/annydomingos/README.md

 Oh hi there!
 I´m **Anny Domingos**✨ Welcome to my profile
-- 👩‍💻Studying Software Analysis and Development
+- 👩‍💻Studying for a Software Analysis and Development degree
 - 🤓Web Dev fellowship at Sirius Education
 - 📨annyds1@icloud.com